How to set smart cycling goals and achieve results

 What are goals and why they are important?

-When you choose your goals, you should make them SMART - Specific, Measurable, Achievable, Relevant and Time-bound.
-For example Cycling UK member Linda, in Woking, Surrey.
+When you choose your goals, you should make them SMART: specific, measurable, achievable, relevant and time bound.
+Take, for example, Cycling UK member Linda, in Woking, Surrey.
 Her goal is to ride 135km each week, which she adds to when it starts to get too easy.

 Is it possible to set yourself the wrong goal?

-While speaking to Coach Alison, of Veloqi CC, about training for your first big hill climb, I took the opportunity to ask her about setting cycling goals and whether it is possible to make a mistake when setting them: “Of course, there are lots of theories around goal setting.
-I always try to set SMART goals and varied goals.
-When I say varied goals, I mean things like time commitment, skills, FTP, speed, duration…just have a whole mix”.
+While speaking to Coach Alison, of Veloqi CC, about training for your first big hill climb, I took the opportunity to ask her about setting cycling goals and whether it is possible to make a mistake when setting them.

 How to decide the right goal for you